Best Plastic-Free Blenders

 - Check the blade assembly and lid too; lids are usually plastic even on glass jars

-- For immersion blenders, the wand must be stainless (many are plastic-shafted)
+- For immersion blenders, the wand must be stainless (many are plastic-shafted) - but the deeper concern is bearing-seal leaching, which the shaft material alone does not solve

 - Vintage/legacy glass-jar models (Oster) are a legitimate recommendation path

-Popular options that look plastic-free but aren't — and why.
+Popular options that look plastic-free but aren't — and whole categories worth skipping.

 Vitamix (standard Tritan container models)